Context

 });

-The context also contains methods to build your final Response
+The context contains methods to build your final Response

 .

-Easily set the response to common content types.
+Easily set the response with common content type headers.

 app.get("/api/:id", (c) => {